kimchi-project/wok/tests/ui/README.md

 ```

 ### Run in headless mode
-The script expect some environment variables to run kimchi-project tests, which are:
+The script expect some environment variables to run wok tests, which are:

 ```
 Expect environment variables: